turion/rhine/README.md

 Coordinating these different rates is a hard problem in general.
-If not enough care is taken, buffer underruns and overflows, space and time leaks, accidental synchronisation of independent sub-systems, and concurrency issues such as dead-locks may all occur.
+If not enough care is taken, buffer underruns and overflows, space and time leaks, accidental synchronisation of independent sub-systems, and concurrency issues, such as deadlocks, may all occur.

 Rhine tackles these problems by annotating the signal processing components with clocks,